 European colonizers took their grapes to the Americas, South Africa, and eventually to further territories like Australia.
-Wine became a global phenomenon and is now part of many people’s everyday life.
+As a result, wine became a global phenomenon and is now part of many people’s everyday life.

-Grapes need a particular climate to thrive, and not every country in the world can offer it.
-In the American continent, Canada, the US, Mexico, Chile, Argentina, and even Brazil grow grapes.
-Australia, New Zealand, South Africa, and also China became hosts to this adaptable –and lucrative– crop.
+Grapes need a particular climate to thrive, and not every country can offer it.
+So Canada, the US, Mexico, Chile, Argentina, and even Brazil grow grapes on the American continent.
+Likewise, Australia, New Zealand, South Africa, and China became hosts to this adaptable –and lucrative– crop.

 Today Spain has the most hectares planted with the vine, followed by Italy and France.
 The United States, China, Argentina, and Chile are on the list, too, rounded up by Australia, Germany, and Portugal.

-Wine can be made in different countries and from distinct grapes, but that’s not the only difference between one bottle and another.
+Wine can be made in different countries and from different grapes, but that’s not the only difference between one bottle and another.
 Not all wine is created equal.
-Most is uncomplicated and easy to drink.
+Most are uncomplicated and easy to drink.
 It doesn’t have a sense of place or complex aromatics.
 In California, Ernest Gallo Winery is the world’s biggest producer, and you know their strength is in the supermarket.

-Fine wine, on the other hand, is scarce and commands higher prices.
+On the other hand, fine wine is scarce and commands higher prices.
 Grape prices vary a lot depending on their provenance and overall quality.
 A ton of grapes in California can cost as little as $500 or as much as $2,500 for reputable vineyards.

-Why do some bottles cost as much as a small car?
-Well, because the ripest grapes, those that become age-worthy, complex wines, cost quite a lot, and artisanal winemaking, which might include the use of high-end oak barrels, is not cheap either.
-Add the winemaker’s reputation to the recipe, and you’ve got yourself a collectible bottle of wine, for which people will spend top dollar.
+Why do some types of wine cost as much as a small car?
+Well, because the ripest grapes, those that become age-worthy, complex wines, cost quite a lot, and artisanal winemaking, which might include high-end oak barrels, is not cheap either.
+Add the winemaker’s reputation to the recipe, and you’ve got yourself a collectible bottle of wine for which people will spend top dollar.

 What is a better answer?